A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: Introduction and Summary of Results

-In this work, we construct a simple and exactly solvable stabilizer code model with a qutrit ($3$ level system) on each edge of a two-dimensional lattice and which naturally generalizes the toric code (with a qubit on each edge) such that some of the elementary stabilizers are non-invertible.
-Thus the model has a strikingly intrinsic non-invertible symmetry, in the sense that it is built into the Hamiltonian of the theory itself.
-The full symmetries of the model are essentially of three types, (i) those which keep any ground state invariant forming the \textit{stabilizer monoid}, (ii) logical operators which have non-trivial actions on the ground states, and (iii) those which annihilate the ground states forming the \textit{stabilizer monoid}.
+Particularly, we construct a simple and exactly solvable stabilizer code model with a qutrit ($3$ level system) on each edge of a two-dimensional lattice and which naturally generalizes the toric code (with a qubit on each edge) such that some of the elementary stabilizers are non-invertible.
+Thus the model has a strikingly intrinsic non-invertible symmetry, in the sense that it is built into the Hamiltonian of the theory itself. {In this model, we will show that the generalized symmetries are of two types: (i) those which keep any ground state invariant forming the \textit{stabilizer monoid}, and (ii) logical operators which have non-trivial actions on the ground states.
+Additionally there are Hermitian operators which commute with the Hamiltonian and annihilate the ground states (and also the sector with only mobile excitations) forming the \textit{annihilator monoid}}.
 In our model, the stabilizer monoid is not generated simply by the elementary stabilizers, but also by non-invertible operators supported on contractible loops of arbitrary sizes (and therefore similar to generalized symmetries).
-Furthermore, our model has local operators which can be supported even on a single edge, which commute with all stabilizers (and therefore are symmetries) and can annihilate any ground state (and also some sectors with mobile excitations).
-Such symmetries have a natural action on the fractonic excitations, and in fact can detect the location of these excitations.
-Also some of the non-local elements of the stabilizer monoid can detect the locations of the fractonic defects and their internal states.
+Such symmetries have a natural action on the fractonic excitations, and in fact {the stabilizer monoid can completely distinguish all local excitations, including fractonic excitations and their internal states.}

 When restricted to the full sector of states that can decay to a ground state in the presence of local perturbations, the symmetries, which form the stabilizer monoid and the set of logical operators, act as unitary transformations (representing the action of $\mathbb{Z}_2$), while the annihilator monoid annihilates this entire sector of states.
 However, outside of this sector, even the stabilizer monoid and the logical operators are not necessarily invertible.